 Bars & Restaurants

-Bars and Restaurants of Barcelona had to close from the 16th of October exept for home-delivery or take-away services.
-They could re-open from the 23rd of November.
+Bars and Restaurants of Barcelona had to close from the 16 October 2020 except for home-delivery or take-away services.
+They could re-open from the 23 November.

 Discos, dance halls and party venues with shows or dance floors are closed.